-- Rights of information (depending on the type of company). - Right to participate and attend all shareholders' meetings. - In companies having the form of a SA or SAS, shareholders holding one twentieth (5%) of the share capital may (i) ask the commercial court to dismiss the statutory auditor(s), (ii) address written questions to the President, twice a year, on any aspect which may compromise the continuation of the company's business, (iii) ask the commercial court to appoint an expert in order to produce a report on one or several management activities of company. - Right to the profits: it is forbidden to allocate the whole profits or losses to one or several shareholders, or to deprive a shareholder of any share in the profits.
+- Rights of information (depending on the type of company). - Right to participate and attend all shareholders' meetings. - In companies having the form of a SA or SAS, shareholders holding one twentieth (5%) of the share capital may (i) ask the commercial court to dismiss the statutory auditor(s), (ii) address questions to the President, twice a year, on any aspect which may compromise the continuation of the company's business, (iii) ask the commercial court to appoint an expert in order to produce a report on one or several management activities of the company. - Right to the profits: it is forbidden to allocate the whole profits or losses to one or several shareholders, or to deprive a shareholder of any share in the profits.
 The exempting of a shareholder from any contribution to losses is also forbidden. - Preferential subscription rights: in certain forms of companies (SA and SAS), each shareholder has a preferential subscription right in the case of a share capital increase.

 - Abuse of a majority position: minority shareholders who suffer an abuse by the majority can bring a civil action (there is an abuse of majority if the decision of the majority has been taken contrary to the general interests of the company and with the sole purpose of favoring the majority shareholders to the detriment of the minority shareholders).
-Where a disagreement arises between shareholders, it is possible for a shareholder to ask the court to order the liquidation of the company. - The same rationale applies to the principle of abuse of minority rights, which can be defined as the fact that a minority shareholder prevents an essential decision by acting against the interests of the company, with the sole aim of favoring such shareholder's interests to the detriment of the other shareholders. - Any shareholder may ask the court to hold the corporate officers liable and to obtain damages for the losses suffered personally by the shareholder, as distinct from the losses suffered, as the case may be, by the company (Article L.225-252 of the French Commercial Code). - Some decisions require the unanimous agreement of all of the shareholders (e.g., any decision which increases the current commitments of a shareholder, change of the nationality of a company).
+Where a arises disagreement between shareholders, it is possible for a shareholder to ask the court to order the liquidation of the company. - Any shareholder may ask the court to hold the corporate officers liable and to obtain damages for the losses suffered personally by the shareholder, as distinct from the losses suffered, as the case may be, by the company (Article L225-252 of the French Commercial Code). - Some decisions require the unanimous agreement of all of the shareholders (e.g. any decision which increases the current commitments of a shareholder, change of the nationality of a company).

-Duty to declare the "ultimate beneficial owner(s)"
+• Duty to declare the "ultimate beneficial owner(s)"